HaroldMitts/wininstall/README.md

 MD E:\Images\x64
 ````

-3. Copy the following scripts to the Scripts folder, for example to the E:\Scripts folder
+3. Copy the following files to the Scripts folder, for example to the E:\Scripts folder

 * ApplyImage.bat
 * CreatePartitions-BIOS.txt